Collaborative Divorce

 Collaborative divorce is a specialized way to get divorced that requires both spouses to agree to the process at the beginning.
 It takes only one party to file for divorce.
-It takes both parties to agree to use the collaborative process.
+It takes both parties to agree to use the collaborative process, just like with the new Joint Petition for Dissolution of Marriage Process.
 Co-parents in parentage or paternity cases can use the collaborative process as well.
+The collaborative process involves agreeing to assemble a team to complete the divorce process collaboratively.

 The collaborative process requires that your spouse also hire a collaborative minded attorney.
 Then health care professionals and/or financial professionals are selected to build the collaborative team to resolve issues in the divorce or custody case.